I wanted to highlight a few Tennis Elbow Exercise Mistakes in this article.

 There was no significant difference in the outcome of any one of the groups when it related to pain-free grip strength and function.

-The focus of the paper was on exercise but as we saw in the paper above, the activities that someone does have an effect on the long-term outcome of tennis elbow.
-This probably had a bigger factor in the result than they highlighted in their research.
+The paper’s focus was on exercise, but as we saw in the paper above, the activities that someone does affect the long-term outcome of tennis elbow.
+This probably had a more significant factor in the result than they highlighted in their research.

-From personal experience, I find people that manage inflammation of their injury have a better recovery result as well.
+From personal experience, I find people who manage inflammation of their injury also have better recovery results.
 If you keep doing what hurts, your hurt won’t go away.

-If you spend some time on PubMed, you come across a number of articles that just focused on strength, and this lead to an improvement in tennis elbow.
+If you spend some time on PubMed, you come across several articles that just focus on strength, leading to an improvement in tennis elbow.
 I talked about one of those papers and tennis elbow exercises a few articles back.

-Hey, I hope this helps you out if you have a client that has tennis elbow or if you have tennis elbow.
+Hey, I hope this helps you out if you have a client with a tennis elbow or tennis elbow.